Jamshedpur FC: Inaugural season

 Jamshedpur began playing in November 2017.
 The team played their first-ever match on 18 November 2017 against NorthEast United at the Indira Gandhi Athletic Stadium.
 Despite being disadvantaged through defender André Bikey being sent off, Jamshedpur managed to hold on for a 0–0 draw.
 After another goalless draw in their next match, Jamshedpur played their first official home match on 1 December against the reigning champions ATK.
 Over 23,000 fans came to support the side at the JRD Tata Sports Complex but once again, the team failed to do more than draw 0–0.
 Finally, in their fourth match, away at Delhi Dynamos, Jamshedpur managed to earn their first victory.
 The club won 1–0 with Izu Azuka becoming the first-ever Jamshedpur goal scorer.

 By the halfway point of the season, Jamshedpur had only managed two victories in the season including four draws and three defeats.
 This meant the team was in seventh place, six points off the playoff spots.
-Fortunes changed for Jamshedpur during the second half of the season and on 4 March 2018, the club played their final match of the Super League season at home against Goa with Jamshedpur needing a victory in order to qualify for the finals.
+Fortunes changed for Jamshedpur during the second half of the season and on 4 March 2018, the club played their final match of the Super League season at home against Goa with Jamshedpur needing a victory in order to qualify for the playoffs.
 Unfortunately, despite having home advantage, Jamshedpur fell 3–0 and thus failed to qualify for the finals in their first season.

 2018–19 season

 Jamshedpur FC appointed Cesar Ferrando as their new head coach ahead of the 2018–19 season and made some overall changes to their squad.
 Michael Soosairaj, Sergio Cidoncha, Carlos Calvo and Mario Arques were some of the new signings along with Tiri, Memo, Subrata, and Farukh, who were retained from the last season.
-The club also made one of the high profile signings in the league’s history as they roped in Tim Cahill to their squad.
+The club also made one of the most high-profile signings in the league's history as they roped in Tim Cahill to their squad.
 The team had a decent start in the season as they won against Mumbai City and had as draw against Bengaluru FC at home.
 They were about to make it into the play-offs, but narrowly lost out on the play-off spot to NorthEast United and finished 5th in the table just like their inaugural season.
-In Hero Super Cup, which took place at Bhubaneswar, they were given a walkover against Churchil Brothers in the round of 16.
+In Hero Super Cup, which took place at Bhubaneswar, they were given a walkover against Churchill Brothers in the round of 16.
 In the next round, they lost against FC Goa and were knocked out of the tournament.